Mimmey/WebQuizEngine/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This project was made in educational purposes.
-I really enjoyed creating it and hope you will enjoy using.
+I really enjoyed while creating and hope you will enjoy using it.

 The engine provides multi-user creation, solving and deletion of little web-quizzes using HTTP requests.